Christian Mergenthaler: Early life

-Christian Mergenthaler was born in the Württemberg town of Waiblingen, the son of a baker.
-He attended grammar school there between 1894 and 1898 and then graduated from high school in Cannstatt in 1902.
-After studying in Stuttgart, Tübingen and Göttingen, he passed the first service exam for secondary school teachers in 1907, spent 1908-1909 as a National service volunteer, and then passed the second exam in 1911.
-Following that, he was employed as senior teacher in the grammar and high schools in Leonberg.
-During World War I he served as an artillery officer, much of that time at the front.
+Mergenthaler was born in the town of Waiblingen in Württemberg, the son of a baker.
+He attended the local Volksschule between 1894 and 1898 and then graduated from the Gymnasium in Bad Cannstatt in 1902.
+After studying mathematics and physics at the Technical University of Stuttgart, Tübingen University and the University of Göttingen, he passed the first service examination for secondary school teachers in 1907.
+He performed mandatory military service as a one-year volunteer between 1908 and 1909 with the 13th (Hohenzollern) Foot Artillery Regiment, headquartered in Ulm.
+He then passed the second state examination in 1911, and was employed as a senior teacher in the grammar and high schools in Leonberg.
+He returned to military service during the First World War as an artillery battery commander in the 24th Reserve Foot Artillery Regiment, much of that time at the front.
+After the end of the war, he left the army with the rank of Oberleutnant of reserves.

-In 1920 Mergenthaler became a Gymnasium Professor in the town of Schwäbisch Hall.
-A conservative German nationalist, with an anti-Semitic character, his radicalized war experience and sense of postwar social outrage led him to extreme right politics.
-Mergenthaler co-founded the local chapter of the Nazi Party in Schwäbisch Hall in 1922, for which he was heavily engaged as a public speaker.
-After the NSDAP was banned in 1923, he joined the National Socialist Freedom Party (NSFP) instead.
-In 1924 he was elected to a seat for them in the Württemberg Landtag (State Parliament) and that same year he won a seat in the Reichstag.
+In 1920, Mergenthaler became a Gymnasium professor in the town of Schwäbisch Hall.
+A conservative German nationalist, with an antisemitic character, his radicalized war experience and sense of post-war social outrage led him to embrace extreme right-wing politics.
+He co-founded the local chapter of the Nazi Party in Schwäbisch Hall in 1922, and became heavily engaged in propaganda activities as a public speaker.
+After the Party was banned in 1923 following the failed Beer Hall Putsch, he joined the National Socialist Freedom Party (NSFP), a Nazi front organization.
+In May 1924, he was elected as a member of the Völkisch-Social Bloc (VSB) electoral alliance to a seat in the Württemberg Landtag (state parliament), which he would hold until 1928, and again from 1929 until the dissolution of that body by the Nazis in October 1933.
+He also won a seat in the Reichstag from electoral constituency 31 (Württemberg) but only served there until the next election in November 1924.

-When the ban on the Nazis expired in 1925, the NSFP was dissolved and many of its members rejoined the NSDAP.
+When the ban on the Nazis expired in 1925, the NSFP and the VSB were dissolved and many of its members rejoined the Nazi Party.
 Mergenthaler hesitated to do so until 1927 because he thought Adolf Hitler's dictatorial style was harmful to the cause.
-In a 1928 struggle for the key position of NSDAP-Gauleiter, Mergenthaler was then outflanked by his rival Wilhelm Murr, which resulted massive tension between them.
-While Mergenthaler did not gain office inside the Party, he did hold the paramilitary rank of SA-Obergruppenführer in the Sturmabteilung.
-He always wore this uniform at public events.
-From 1928 to 1932, as the only representative of the NSDAP in the Landtag, he aggressively pursued the goals of the Party.
+In a 1928 struggle for the key position of Party Gauleiter, Mergenthaler was outflanked by Wilhelm Murr, which resulted in a long-term rivalry between them with Mergenthaler holding the much less educated Murr in contempt.
+From 1929 to 1932, as the only Nazi Party deputy in the Landtag, he aggressively pursued the Party's goals.